mbovel/docker-wordpress-autoinstall/Readme.md

 Automatically download, configure, install and run [WordPress](https://wordpress.org) thanks to [WP-CLI](http://wp-cli.org).

-**Warning**: WordPress is lanched wih the [PHP Built-in web server](http://php.net/manual/en/features.commandline.webserver.php).
+**Warning**: WordPress is launched wih the [PHP's built-in web server](http://php.net/manual/en/features.commandline.webserver.php).
 It is not intended to be a full-featured web server.
 It should not be used on a public network.

 ## How to use it